Displacement and trauma. Making meaning. A retrospective.

-Displaced is a retrospective of the oeuvre of artist Emma Willemse who has, in her academic and creative work across a number of genres and media, for more than a decade been dealing intensively with the themes of home, the loss of a home and displacement.
-Apart from the Western Cape where she is based, she has exhibited in Florence, Dakar, Johannesburg and Paris, and her extensive body of work includes moving, magisterial pieces.
+Emma Willemse is a South African conceptual artist who has in her work across a number of genres and media for more than a decade been dealing intensively with the themes of home, the loss of a home and displacement.
+Apart from the Western Cape where she is based, she has exhibited in Dakar, Florence, Johannesburg and Paris, and her extensive body of work includes moving, magisterial pieces featured in the film.

-Through scenes of the artist at work, cinematic set pieces presenting her work, and interviews with academics, gallerists and curators, the intriguing relationship between materiality and meaning is explored: how we imbue objects with meaning both in the artmaking process and in life, how the layers of meaning can be unpacked in almost archaeological fashion, and how the deep engagement with a great, richly layered work of art can rank among life’s most rewarding experiences, adding to our high-level understanding of the world, and helping to guide our actions through its manifold, daunting complexities.
+Through scenes of the artist at work, cinematic set pieces presenting her work, and interviews with academics, gallerists and critics, the intriguing relationship between materiality and meaning is explored: how we imbue objects with meaning both in the artmaking process and in life, how the layers of meaning can then be unpacked in almost archaeological fashion, and how the deep engagement with an accomplished, richly layered work of art can rank among life’s most rewarding experiences, deepening and enhancing our high-level understanding of the world, and helping to guide our actions through its manifold, daunting complexities.